paladin-t/b8/docs/manual.md

 Valid type names as following: "NIL", "UNKNOWN", "INTEGER", "REAL", "NUMBER", "STRING", "TYPE", "USERTYPE", "USERTYPE_REF", "ARRAY", "LIST", "LIST_ITERATOR", "DICT", "DICT_ITERATOR", "COLLECTION", "ITERATOR", "CLASS", "ROUTINE".

 Data structures of library are implemented as non-referenced "USERTYPE", or referenced "USERTYPE_REF".
-You may get particular type name with the `TYPE` statement if a structure has overridden typing, like "SPRITE", "JSON", etc. Also the `TYPEOF` statement is used to get overridden typing for non-referenced structures, like "DRIVER", "JSON_BOOL", etc. All overridden type names may be changed in future version, rely on it as little as possible.
+You may get particular type name with the `TYPE` statement if a structure has overridden typing, like "SPRITE", "JSON", etc. Also the `TYPEOF` statement is used to get overridden typing for non-referenced structures, like "DRIVER", "JSON_BOOL", etc. All overridden type names may be changed in future version, so rely on it as little as possible.

 [HOME](#welcome-to-basic8)